Countries to Consider for Hiring Remote Developers (2026)

 9. Chile

-Chile has the most stable economy and strongest institutions in Latin America.
-Santiago's tech ecosystem is growing, supported by Startup Chile (one of the region's first government accelerators) and strong university programs at Universidad de Chile and PUC.
-The developer community is smaller than Mexico or Brazil but tends to be highly educated and technically rigorous.
-Chile is a strong choice for companies that value regulatory stability and IP protection.
+Chile's got the most stable economy and strongest institutions in Latin America.
+Santiago's tech ecosystem is growing, backed by Startup Chile (one of the region's first government accelerators) and strong university programs at Universidad de Chile and PUC.
+The developer community is smaller than Mexico's or Brazil's, but it tends to be highly educated and technically rigorous.
+A strong choice if you value regulatory stability and IP protection.

 10. Peru

-Peru is one of the most cost-effective options in Latin America with strong timezone alignment.
+Peru is one of the most cost-effective options in Latin America, and the timezone alignment is a bonus.
 Lima sits on Eastern Standard Time, matching US East Coast hours exactly.
-The tech sector is growing fast, with an expanding pool of developers trained at universities like UTEC and PUCP and through bootcamps like Laboratoria.
-Rates are among the lowest in the Americas for quality talent, making Peru an excellent option for budget-conscious companies that still want real-time collaboration.
+The tech sector is growing fast, with developers trained at universities like UTEC and PUCP and through bootcamps like Laboratoria.
+Rates are among the lowest in the Americas for quality talent.
+If you're budget-conscious but still want real-time collaboration, Peru deserves a look.

 Latin America vs Asia vs Eastern Europe